 In the coming months, the SCIROCCO Exchange partners will be developing effective collaborative interaction between Work Packages and contribute to the preparation of the project’s dissemination materials and website.
 In addition to the development of the Knowledge Management Hub and Evaluation Framework, the self-assessments will be undertaken in 9 European regions for the maturity assessment for integrated care in these regions.

 Project Activities: The SCIROCCO Maturity model & The Knowledge Management Hub

-- This online self-assessment can be used by stakeholders, be it at the level of a hospital, a city or a region
+- This online self-assessment can be used by stakeholders, at all levels.

-- The outcomes of this process help to inform stakeholders involved about the readiness of their local environments for integrated care and identify priority areas for action.
+- The outcomes of this process will provide information to involved stakeholders, about the readiness of their local environments for integrated care and identify priority areas for action.

 - The SCIROCCO tool was also tested with multidisciplinary teams to capture the perceptions of all stakeholders involved in integrated care.

 - This participatory tool facilitates the discussions and negotiations within the teams in order to reach consensus and agreements on the maturity of the environment for integrated care.

 The Scirocco online self-assessment tool for integrated care is presented and explained on the Scirocco website, with a set of videos and a tutorial on how to use the tool.

 AER member regions which have already implemented successful practices in the field of integrated care can share expertise with other regions in the world via the Scirocco Knowledge Management Hub and test the hub to improve it.
 This Knowledge Management Hub is being developed to maximize the use and improve access to existing knowledge and evidence.
 This hub will help regions find relevant resources depending on their own needs.
 Interestingly this hub will also be used by fellow projects financed by the European Union’s 3rd Health Programme.